cisagov/LME/docs/markdown/reference/troubleshooting.md

 GET _cat/shards?v=true&h=index,shard,prirep,state,node,unassigned.reason&s=state
 ```

 If the `UNASSIGNED` shard is shown as `r` rather than `p` this means it's a replica.
-In this case the error can be safely fixed in the single-node default installation of LME by forcing all indices to have a replica count of 0 using the following request:
+In this case you can safely fix the error in the single-node default installation of LME by forcing all indices to have a replica count of 0 using the following request:

 ```
 PUT _settings